Michael Derrick Hudson: Yi-Fen Chou and Best American Poetry

 Hudson wrote a poem titled "The Bees, the Flowers, Jesus, Ancient Tigers, Poseidon, Adam and Eve" and claimed to have submitted it to 40 literary magazines under his own name.
-Hudson also claimed that after nine rejections, it was accepted for publication in Fall 2014 with four other poems by "Yi-Fen Chou" by Prairie Schooner, a literary journal affiliated with the University of Nebraska.
-The New York Times reported that Hudson assumed the name of a Chinese-American high school classmate who emigrated to the United States from Taiwan in 1977 and is presently a nuclear engineer in Chicago.
+Hudson also claimed that after nine rejections, it was accepted for publication in Fall 2014 with four other poems by "Yi-Fen Chou" by Prairie Schooner, a literary journal affiliated with the University of Nebraska–Lincoln.
+In 2015, The New York Times reported that Hudson used the name of a Taiwanese immigrant who attended the same high school as him and had been working as a nuclear engineer in Chicago at the time of publication.

 Hudson's poem, under the pseudonym, was considered for inclusion in the 2015 edition of the Best American Poetry anthology series to be guest-edited by Native American poet and novelist Sherman Alexie.
 Alexie selected the poem among the 75 poems published in the anthology.
 After learning of its selection, Hudson wrote to Alexie to reveal and explain his use of a pseudonym.
 Hudson's "contributors note" in Best American Poetry explains his tactics and motivation:

 After a poem of mine has been rejected a multitude of times under my real name, I put Yi-Fen's name on it and send it out again.
 As a strategy for "placing" poems this has been quite successful for me.
 The poem in question ... was rejected under my real name forty (40) times before I sent it out as Yi-Fen Chou (I keep detailed submission records).
 As Yi-Fen the poem was rejected nine (9) times before Prairie Schooner took it.
 If indeed this is one of the best American poems of 2015, it took quite a bit of effort to get it into print, but I'm nothing if not persistent.

-In a blog post Alexie discussed his criteria in selecting poems, stating that he would "carefully look for great poems by women and people of color" who had been "underrepresented in the past".
-After learning of Hudson's pseudonym, Alexie admitted that he "paid more initial attention to his poem because of my perception and misperception of the poet's identity".
+In a blog post Alexie discussed his criteria in selecting poems, stating that he would "carefully look for great poems by women and people of color" who had been "underrepresented in the past," After learning of Hudson's pseudonym, Alexie admitted that he "paid more initial attention to his poem because of my perception and misperception of the poet's identity."
 Instead of removing the poem from the anthology, which he stated would primarily be "because of my own sense of embarrassment", Alexie said he kept it rather than to expose himself to a lie that "would have cast doubt on every poem I have chosen for BAP.
-It would have implied that I chose poems based only on identity".
+It would have implied that I chose poems based only on identity."
 He emphasized that "In the end, I chose each poem in the anthology because I love it.
 And to deny my love for any of them is to deny my love for all of them."